hivsuper/document-converter/README.md

 # converter
 Convert txt/word/ppt/excel to pdf base on microsoft office and convert pdf to swf base on SWFTools.

-PS: This project is totally inspired by http://www.cnblogs.com/luckyxiaoxuan/archive/2012/06/15/2550303.html.
-Thanks so much to the author.
+*This project is totally inspired by http://www.cnblogs.com/luckyxiaoxuan/archive/2012/06/15/2550303.html.
+Thanks so much to the author.*

+## JacobPDFConverter(Only for windows)
-Couple things below should be known if you run the test method via JacobPDFConverter(Only for windows).
+Couple things below should be known if you run the test method via JacobPDFConverter.

-1)Microsoft office should be installed on your computer.
+1. Microsoft office should be installed on your computer.

-2)SWFTools should be installed on your computer.
+2. SWFTools should be installed on your computer.
 You can modify the path to adapt to your environment in Test class.

-3)jacob-1.18-x86.dll or jacob-1.18-x64.dll should be added to system path. eg. put it into C:\Windows\System32
+3. `jacob-1.18-x86.dll` or `jacob-1.18-x64.dll` should be added to system path(*eg.*`C:\Windows\System32`).

+## JodPDFconverter(Across windows/linux)
-Also if you run the test method via JodPDFconverter(Across windows/linux), these things should be done at first:
+Also if you run the test method via JodPDFconverter, these things should be done at first:

-1)LibreOffice should be installed on your computer.
+1. LibreOffice should be installed on your computer.

-2)Same as last chapter
+2. Same as last chapter

-3)If the converting is invoked on linux OS, X Window is needed.
+3. If the converting is invoked on linux OS, X Window is needed.
 It was always failing unless I do `sudo apt-get install ubuntu-desktop`.